Application

 button.

-Change the assigned sub-domain
+Change the auto assigned sub-domain

 - your current domain is zdf72de71-z709e1a85-gtw.za8ad0659.bool.sh (so your assigned cluster domain is